Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 #### Windows
 Rerun the `install.cmd` script with the same virtual environment parameter.

-#### Mac
-Reissue the `pip install --upgrade --user -r requirements.txt` command.

 #### CLI Docker
 If using the CLI Docker image, simply re-issue the `docker pull` command above.

-## Windows and Mac Support
+## Windows Support
-Please note that while Batch Shipyard can run on Windows or Mac, these platforms are not the primary test environments and are not officially supported.
-Additionally, some functionality is not supported in Windows.
+Please note that while Batch Shipyard can run on Windows, some functionality may not be supported in Windows out of the box such as SSH, scp, rsync, and credential encryption functionality.
+To ensure support for these features on Windows, please read the Data Movement and Optional Credential Encryption Support sections below.

-For the best experience, please run Batch Shipyard from Linux.
+Alternatively, you can install Batch Shipyard on the [Windows Subsystem for Linux](#wsl-install) with full support for all functionality as if running on Linux natively.

 Note that if you are cloning the repository on Windows, please ensure that git or any text editor does not modify the Unix line-endings (LF) for any